Swizec/react-d3js-es6-ebook/manuscript/the-meat-start.md

 That last part is where people get lost.
 It looks like magic.
 Even to me.

 It's a declarative approach to rendering data.
 Works great, hard to understand.
-That's why we'll do it in React instead :)
+That's why we'll do it in React instead :smiley:

 You can think of `.enter` as a loop over your data.
 Everything chained after `.enter` is your loop's body.
 Sort of like doing `data.map(d => append(rect).setManyAttributes())`